 What types of damage can I sue for in a premises liability case?

 If you are injured in a premises liability case, you might be able to sue for lost wages, medical bills, future medical bills, estimated future earnings, pain and suffering, and more.

 What does it mean to be lawfully on a property?

 In order to be considered a lawful visitor or guest, you must either be invited to visit the property, be s a licensed visitor, or have legal reasons to be there.
 If you were trespassing, then you may not be able to recoup any damages.
 Under North Carolina’s negligence doctrine, you can’t recover damages if you are in any way responsible for the incident.
 Trespassing may make you responsible for your injury.

 Serving Injured North Carolinians

 Premises liability laws apply to all kinds of property: residential, business, and municipal.
 So, whether you were injured at an apartment complex or while walking down the aisle at the grocery store, know that you have rights.
 It’s not unreasonable to assume that these places are supposed to be safe, and the law is on your side.
 Have more questions about the law?
 Visit our premises liability FAQ page.

 Our premises liability lawyers represent North Carolina residents statewide who have been injured due to the negligence or carelessness of a landlord or property owner.
 You don’t deserve to take the backlash of a catastrophic injury that should have never happened.

-Contacting the Law Offices of Michael A. DeMayo may take the weight of a premises liability case off your shoulders.
+Contacting DeMayo Law Offices may take the weight of a premises liability case off your shoulders.
 We’ll fight for your right to compensation and confront those responsible.
-Call us today at 877-529-1222 to schedule a free consultation with our team.
+Call us today at (877) 333-1000 to schedule a free consultation with our team.